- 10+ Guests Price as advertised

 Breakfast | Lunch

 This morning your guides will deliver breakfast to your cabin, then it's time to decide how you'd like to spend your day.
 Pedal past houses and farms before riding through lush DuPont State Forest--and, if you're up for more miles, add some beautiful ones along the East Fork of the French Broad River where you may witness some fly fishing taking place.
 Take a break in Brevard to enjoy a fresh, delicious lunch and check out the home of the world-renowned Brevard Music Center and Brevard College, and try to spot one of the famous white squirrels that populate the area.
 There is also the option to skip the ride today and explore western North Carolina in a different way if you would like to hire a local fly fishing, rock climbing or mountain bike guide (these activities are not included in the price of your trip).
 Take some time upon your return to Pilot Cove to grab a pint at the Pisgah Hub and Tavern, a bike shop and favorite community gathering place just down the hill from your cabin.
 Tonight you will gather for a final social hour and dinner on the grounds at Pilot Cove.
-Enjoy live bluegrass music and a meal prepared by our friends at Blue Smoke BBQ (vegetarian and vegan diets can easily be accommodated) as you gather around the campfire to toast an unforgettable week in these mountains that may have stolen your heart.
+Enjoy live bluegrass music and local BBQ (vegetarian and vegan diets can easily be accommodated) as you gather around the campfire to toast an unforgettable week in these mountains that may have stolen your heart.

 Approximately 35 miles with 2,100 feet of climbing